 This clade arrived from Djed soon after the strip habitat was completed, and soon became the most populous group on this world.
 The Agdisteans are herms, with both male and female attributes, and all individuals are able to bear children, so they are capable of relatively fast population growth.
 This clade was created as a way of developing a new psycho-sexual identity for its members; each individual in this clade makes no distinction between masculinity and femininity, but can form a bond with any other herm.

-At first the Adgisteans rarely interacted with the other inhabitants of the ring, but by the end of the Second Federation period many herms had formed relationships with males, females and other sexual types on this world.
+At first the Adgisteans rarely interacted with the other inhabitants of the ring, but by the end of the Integration many herms had formed relationships with males, females and other sexual types on this world.
 Interclade breeding was possible naturally in some cases, and in others could occur with the aid of reproductive technology.

 The Version War

 The MPA remained neutral for many decades after the start of the Version War, but the visiting Lawkeeper vessel Andersøn persuaded the Artificers to allow a small Negentropist fleet of naval vessels to be established on the oceans of the stripworld, ostensibly to protect against terrorism.
 The Andersøn then left the system, and was eventually destroyed in the battle of Rho Ophiuchi.
 The ocean fleet on Gargamadua was gradually upgraded by the Negentropists until the ships were fast and powerful omnicraft, capable of flight and operating in space.
 Meanwhile the Unarchists, a minor faction of bubblehab dwellers in the upper atmosphere of Mungo with ties to the old Sagittarius NoCoZo worlds were angered by the presence of the Negent fleet, and made plans to neutralise it.
 In 4550 the Unarchists attacked the naval ships with powerful drone weapons; three vessels (out of two hundred) were sunk, but the efficient defences of the craft prevented further losses.